bjamturley/MedSchoolAtlas/Biochemistry/Glycogen and Fuel Balance.md

 ![[Carbohydrates and Sugar Code Primer#Fuel storage]]
 # Glycogenesis
 Glucose-1-phospate (G1P) is first added to UDP via **UDP-glucose phosphorylase**, forming UDP-glucose.
-This bond energy can then be used **glycogenin** to make short primer chains of 8 glucose molecules attached to a tyrosine.
+This bond energy can then be used with **glycogenin** to make short primer chains of 8 glucose molecules attached to a tyrosine.

 These short chains are then added to a growing glycogen chain with 1,4 bonds catalyzed by **glycogen synthase**.
 Glycogen branching enzyme will form the 1,6 linkages from 1,4 linkages, which is endothermic.
 ## Regulation